fafalone/UIRibbonDemoAdvanced/README.md

 -The Activate Context buttons are highlighted by controlling their UI_PKEY_BooleanValue properties.
 We handle it in Update Properties so the initial context of 1 is  shown as enabled on startup, then explicitly set them with SetUiCommandProperty when one is clicked.

 > [!NOTE]
-> Some of these features use the EN_CHANGE notification, and it's worth noting serious problems with the documentation for this.
-First, to receive it at all, you need to enable it by including ENM_CHANGE in the EM_SETEVENTMASK message.
-But then, you don't receive it through WM_NOTIFY as documented, you receive it through WM_COMMAND, and this is *not* the documented RichEdit version of EN_CHANGE, it's the standard edit control version: lParam contains a handle to the control, not a pointer to a CHANGENOTIFY type.
+> Some of these features use the `EN_CHANGE` notification, and it's worth noting serious problems with the documentation for this.
+First, to receive it at all, you need to enable it by including `ENM_CHANGE` in the `EM_SETEVENTMASK` message.
+But then, you don't receive it through `WM_NOTIFY` as documented, you receive it through `WM_COMMAND`, and this is *not* the documented RichEdit version of `EN_CHANGE`, it's the standard edit control version: lParam contains a handle to the control, not a pointer to a `CHANGENOTIFY` type.

 ### Quick Access Toolbar images
 As was mentioned for the Scaling Policies, in some cases you may want to associate images with commands even when they're not shown by default.
 Adding groups and some  commands to the QAT is another one of those cases.
 In previous demos, you'd see a blank square in many cases.
 But now groups and commands have been updated to in all but a few cases have images associated with them in the QAT.